On This Day November 13

 1974 – Chemical technician and union activist Karen Silkwood is killed in a mysterious one-car crash in Oklahoma at the age of 28.
 Silkwood worked at the Kerr-McGee plutonium plant in Crescent, Oklahoma and was critical of plant safety.
 The night she died, she was driving to meet with a union representative and a reporter for The New York Times, reportedly with documents proving unsafe plant conditions that led to her own exposure to radioactivity.

-1982 – The Vietnam Veterans Memorial is dedicated in Washington, D.C.
-The long-awaited memorial is a simple V-shaped black-granite wall inscribed with the names of the nearly 60,000 Americans who died in the Vietnam War.
+1982 – A week-long national salute to Americans who served in the Vietnam War culminates with the dedication of the Vietnam Veterans Memorial in Washington, D.C.
+The long-anticipated memorial, designed by Ohio-born architect Maya Lin, is a simple V-shaped black-granite wall inscribed with the names of some 59,000 Americans who died in the Southeast Asia conflict.

 1934 – Actor-director-producer Garry Marshall, who created some of the most popular TV sitcoms of all time, including “The Odd Couple,” “Mork & Mindy,” “Happy Days” and “Laverne & Shirley” and hit movies like “Pretty Woman” and “The Princess Diaries” (d.
 2016)